mie-lab/spatial_rf_python/README.md

 test_pred = spatial_rf.predict(test_x, test_coords)
 ```

-The  `SpatialRandomForest` refers to the one explained above, with spatial decision trees.
-We also provide an implementation of the Geographical Random Forest by Georganos et al, which can be used in the same way:
+To train a Geographical Random Forest as proposed by Georganos et al, we provide the corresponding class which can be used in the same way:

 ```
 from sprf import GeographicalRandomForest